thingsboard/thingsboard.github.io/docs/trendz/connect-thingsboard.md

 #### First Topology discovery

-After first sign-in user should perform initial Topology Discovery.
-During this process, Trendz will analise all Devices/Assets available in the ThingsBoard, their attributes/telemetry and all relations between them.
+After the first sign-in user should perform initial Topology Discovery.
+During this process, Trendz will analyze all Devices/Assets available in the ThingsBoard, their attributes/telemetry and all relations between them.
-As the result, Trendz will extract and save collection of Business Entities.
+As a result, Trendz will extract and save the collection of Business Entities.
 You can view and modify them on the `Settings` page.

 ![image](/images/trendz/first-discovery.png)